 Announcements

-NAVSA is immensely pleased to announce Book Prize winners for books published in 2021 and 2022.
+NAVSA is immensely pleased to announce Book Prize winners for books published in 2023.

 Here's what the judges have to say about these spectacular books:

 Please join us in congratulating these authors on their achievements.
-(If possible, do so in person at the Book Prize panel in Bloomington this November.)
-Finally, let's thank our judges for their hard work and boundless generosity: Helena Michie and Jason Rudy for the 2021 prize; Adela Pinch and Greg Vargo for the 2022 prize.
+Finally, let's thank our judges for their generosity, perspicacity, and hard work: Tanya Agathocleous and Rachel Teukolsky for the first book prize; Meredith Martin and Leah Price for the subsequent book prize.

 Previous